 “We think it’s some combination of cameras and visual sighting.”

 “Blind them with poop.
 Send eight squadrons of pigeons over the battlefield to target the tanks.
-Those new birds can dump half their bodyweight in one payload.”
+Those birds can dump half their bodyweight in one payload.”

 “The pigeons will squabble over which squadron should take the vanguard,” Hamlet said.